chill117/data-sourcer/readme.md

 var EventEmitter = require('events').EventEmitter || require('events');

 module.exports = {
+	/*
+		The home URL for this source.
+Used as a reference only.

+		[optional]
+	*/
 	homeUrl: 'https://somewhere.com',

+	/*
+		Defines the options that are required to use this source.

+		This source is skipped and warnings are displayed if any of these required options are missing.

+		Example usage with required options:

+			var DataSourcer = require('data-sourcer');

+			var myDataSourcer = new DataSourcer({
+				sourcesDir: 'path-to-your-sources-directory'
+			});

+			myDataSourcer.getData({
+				sourceOptions: {
+					somewhere: {
+						apiKey: 'some-api-key'
+					}
+				}
+			});

+		[optional]
+	*/
+	requiredOptions: {
+		apiKey: 'You can get an API key for this service by creating an account at https://somewhere.com' },

+	/*
+		The method that is called whenever `dataSourcer.getData()` is called.

+		[required]
+	*/
 	getData: function(options) {

 		var emitter = new EventEmitter();

+		// Defer emitting events until the emitter has been returned.
+		_.defer(function() {
 			// When an error occurs, use the 'error' event.
 			// The 'error' event can be emitted more than once. emitter.emit('error', new Error('Something bad happened!'));

 			// When data is ready, use the 'data' event.
 			// The 'data' event can be emitted more than once. emitter.emit('data', data);

 			// When done getting data, emit the 'end' event.
 			// The 'end' event should be emitted once. emitter.emit('end');
+		});

 		// Must return an event emitter.
 		return emitter;